 SkyWest provides the best total compensation in the regional airline industry.
-Together with our people, SkyWest has created an environment of top wages, best-in-class work rules, the unmatched ability to work from one of 19 crew bases, profit sharing, unrivaled travel and other benefits, as well as the opportunity for both personal and professional growth.
+Together with our people, SkyWest has created an environment of top wages, best-in-class work rules, the unmatched ability to work from one of 20 crew bases, profit sharing, unrivaled travel and other benefits, as well as the opportunity for both personal and professional growth.
 Moreover, SkyWest crewmembers enjoy working on the newest and largest fleet of dual-class aircraft in the regional airline industry.

-Additionally, as COVID receded and at the beginning of the recovery, SkyWest worked with every major operational workgroup, including our pilots, flight attendants and mechanics, to secure significant increases in each of their pay scales and bonuses.
+Recently, SkyWest has worked with every major operational workgroup, including our pilots, flight attendants and mechanics, to secure significant increases in each of their pay scales and bonuses.
 These increases included a 35% increase in starting pay for SkyWest flight attendants in 2023.